 Department majors are eligible to apply for honors candidacy with a 3.4 GPA in the department major, a 3.0 GPA in overall course work, and with no more than one incomplete listed on the transcript at the time of application*.
-Students must submit the final draft of their Honors Thesis to their Honors Advisor (1st Reader), 2nd reader, and the Undergraduate Student Services Officer electronically, or printed, no later than May 4th.
-Honors Advisors must complete a Certificate of Honors Eligibility Form, provided by the Student Services Officer, to confirm a student’s Honors status no later than May 18th.
+Students must submit the final draft of their Honors Thesis to their Honors Advisor (1st Reader), 2nd reader, electronically, or printed, no later than May 5th.
+Honors Advisors must confirm a student’s Honors status and students will provide a final copy of the honors paper to the undergraduate student services officer no later than the published Spring Quarter course withdrawal deadline.
 If ineligible, students must withdraw their application to the Honors Program.
 Students interested in the Honors Program are encouraged to apply for summer research funding through the Department of Anthropology, Undergraduate Advising and Research, and area studies centers.
 This process requires planning as the Spring Quarter research deadline falls before the honors application due date.
-In most case, honors students apply for such funding early in the junior year.
+In most cases, honors students apply for such funding early in the junior year.

 * Students who do not meet this requirement may pursue the Senior Paper option.

 How to Apply – Application Deadline is February 15th